portsmouth/snelly/docs/docs.md

 </body>
 ```

-The only mandatory function to implement in Scene is [Scene.shader](Scene.shader), the other are all optional.
+The only mandatory function to implement in Scene is Scene#shader, the other are all optional.
 However the [Scene.init](Scene.init) function is almost always needed, to set the initial camera orientation at least.

 ### Geometry